scrapjs/mcjs/README.md

 ﻿Flatten CommonJS modules.
 [WIP]

-As far closure compiler can quite easily expand any objects, if to merge modules into single scope, which means resolve global vars conflict, replace all `module.exports` and `require` declarations, you will get one-scope bundle, which closure compiler in theory should compress the way better than separated by scopes browserify bundle.
+As far closure compiler can quite easily expand any objects, if to merge modules into the single scope, which means to resolve global vars conflict, to replace all `module.exports` and `require` declarations, then you will get one-scoped bundle, which closure compiler in theory should compress the way better than separated by scopes browserify bundle.

+That way reminds the times when you didn’t use common js modules and just placed code in one file (ill practice).

 #### Sources: